yetu/yetu-notification-client-scala/README.md

 If you have some local process running on these ports please change the host ports in the `vagrant/Vagrantfile`.

-Go grab a cup of tea or lunch as this might take up to 20 minutes depending on internet speeds.
+Go grab a cup of tea or lunch as this might take 10-20 minutes depending on internet speeds.

 ### Debug Rabbitmq